 Try these ideas if you have not done so already:

 - Wear natural fabrics (eg cotton, wool or silk)

 - Manage stress and anxiety with relaxation technique

 A GP referral is preferred but not essential to attend Sydney Sweat Clinic.

-Treatment of axillary hyperhidrosis will be bulk billed (no out of pocket cost) with a valid GP referral.
+Treatment of axillary hyperhidrosis will be bulk billed (no out of pocket medical cost) with a valid GP referral.
 A small pharmacy dispensary fee will be charged directly to you by the dispensing pharmacy.
 This cost is around $40 with a discount for concession and pension card holders.

 Cost of treatments for hyperhidrosis of the hands or feet and treatment of axillary hyperhidrosis without a valid GP can be found here.